Gexkill/sweng2/RASD/src/index.md

 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation:
     * The system must wait until ten minutes before the starting time of the reservation and manage it like a immediate ride.
 * [G7] Allows taxi to know the fee for each ride before it starts via the request notification
-    * The system must send with the request notification the fee calculated for the ride, they are calculated using fixed fees for distance.
+    * The system must send a notification with the fee calculated for the ride, they are calculated using fixed fees for distance.
+    * The system must send this notification after confirmation by taxi driver.
     * The system must estimate the distance using the distance between two zones' centers.
     * The system must use a fixed fee for each passenger, so the total fee is given by passenger fee multiplied for passengers number reducing the price of a sharing discount percentage.
     * The system must must give the total fee for each client, if sharing option is enabled and used (there are more than one requests in merged request).